SeaseLtd/learning-to-rank-training/solrHome/README.md

 # Start up Solr

 1. Download and unpack [Solr 8.1.1](https://www.apache.org/dyn/closer.lua/lucene/solr/8.1.1/solr-8.1.1.zip)
-2. Run Solr pointing at the Solr Home directory for the Relevance Course
+2. Run Solr pointing at the Solr Home directory for the Learning To Rank Course

 ```
-./bin/solr start -f -s /path/to/relevanceCourse/
+./bin/solr start -f -s /path/to/ltrCourse/
 ```

 In your browser, navigate to "http://localhost:8983/solr/" to confirm Solr is up and running